How to Grow Echinacea - The Perennial Favorite of Medicinal Herbs

 Medicinal herbs

 Echinacea purpurea has grown in popularity over the years for its medicinal properties.
-An easy-to-grow perennial, echinacea is a welcome part of home herb and flower gardens where it is attractive to butterflies and bees.
+An easy-to-grow perennial, echinacea is a welcome part of flower and herb gardens where its blooms are attractive to butterflies and bees.

 Echinacea coneflower blooms in garden

-This versatile and easy-to-grow flower will be beneficial to your immune system and add beauty to any landscape.
+Echinacea is an easy-to-grow flower that will be beneficial to your immune system and add beauty to any landscape.

 Medicinal Benefits of Echinacea